 - Can harm the nervous system.

-- Can impair vision.
+- Can damage vision.

 - Can cause hair loss.

-Possible ways to reduce exposure to thallium
+Possible ways to reduce exposure to thallium:

 - If your water comes from a private well, have it tested for metals, including thallium.
 (If your water comes from a public water supplier, it is already tested regularly for thallium.)